swaroopg92/penpa-edit/README.md

 * reset - resets the timer to 00:00.

 ## History
-* 2020/08/07 ver2.19.4 Upgraded TAB shortcut, Improved buttons displayed in sub-modes, Cleaned up the code, updated readme and some other minor improvements.
+* 2020/08/07 ver2.19.4 Upgraded TAB shortcut, Improved buttons displayed in sub-modes, Cleaned up the code, right click feature implemented in the composite mode, updated readme and some other minor improvements.
 * 2020/08/07 ver2.19.3 Added shortcuts, Normal candidates overwrites corner/edge digits, display size upto 80
 * 2020/08/04 ver2.19.2 Improved buttons and Numbers display, Added "TAB" to switch between normal and candidates submode.
 * 2020/08/02 ver2.19.1 Integrated all the new features from the Upstream Branch Opt-pan (creator), includes adding new symbols, records the selection status of the buttons in the answer mode